Code-Institute-Submissions/SeanD17-Milestone-Project-2_JulyResub/README.md

-The project has a couple of pages, a homepage listing the most popular destinations and a link to the map, a page with Google Maps and a table below that gets the details from whichever marker the user clicks on the map and a page where the user can fill out a contact form with booking details that are then sent to be by email.
+The project has a couple of pages, a homepage listing the most popular destinations and a link to the map, a page with Google Maps and a table below that gets the details of all the hotel markers that a user has searched for in a city and a page where the user can fill out a contact form with booking details that are then sent to me by email.

 [Link to website](https://seand17.github.io/Milestone-Project-2/) here to see the website.